Frequently Asked Questions

 These will be on the Zoom online platform online platform.

-A Zoom link will be sent to you 5 working days before the workshop, and a reminder 24 hours before the workshop, once you have booked via the Eventbrite site.
+A Zoom link will be sent to you 3 days before the workshop, and a reminder on the morning of the workshop.

 How do I pay and book?